One Man’s Guitar’s relationship with guitar sellers varies based on personal history and proximity

 I also have knowledge that my writing, in public or private, has led to sales of guitars at various other NYC-area dealers such as Matt Umanov, Rudy Pensa, Sam Ash, and Guitar Center.
-Such sales also occurred through Buffalo Brothers of San Diego, CA; Elderly Instrument, of Lansing, MI; Vintage Instruments of Philadelphia, PA; and Make’n Music, of Chicago, IL.
+Such sales also occurred through (now defunct) Buffalo Brothers of San Diego, CA; Elderly Instrument, of Lansing, MI; Vintage Instruments of Philadelphia, PA; and Make’n Music, of Chicago, IL.

 I have no specific knowledge of my writing leading to a sale for Maury’s Music, of Coaldale, PA, but it is possible, as a series of reviews written by me appeared on their website.

 Maury and I met in 2002, at the first official gathering of the Unofficial Martin Guitar Forum, in Nazareth, PA.
 We became fast friends and have remained friends ever since.